TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 12/John 12.23.md

 ---

-And Jesus answereth them, saying, The hour is come, that the Son of man should be glorified.
+Jesus answered them, "The time has come for the Son of Man to be glorified.